modlfo/modlfo.github.io/content/projects/vult.md

 link = "http://modlfo.github.io/vult"
 +++

-Vult is a simple programming language made to produce high-performance algorithms that can run on small processors like Arduinos.
+Vult is a simple programming language made to generate high-performance DSP code that can run on small processors like Arduinos.

 <!--more-->